Pylons/pyramid/docs/narr/traversal.rst

 =========

 :term:`Traversal` It provides an alternative to using :term:`URL dispatch` to map a URL to a :term:`view callable`.
-It is a :term:`resource location` mechanism.
-It is the act of finding a :term:`context` resource by walking over a :term:`resource tree`, starting from a :term:`root` resource, using a :term:`request` object as a source of path information.
+It is the act of locating a :term:`context` resource by walking over a :term:`resource tree`, starting from a :term:`root` resource, using a :term:`request` object as a source of path information.
 Once a context resource is found, a view callable is looked up and invoked.

-In this chapter, we'll provide a high-level overview of traversal, we'll explain the concept of a resource tree, and we'll show how traversal might be used within an application.
+Using :term:`Traversal` to map a URL to code is optional.
+It is often less easy to understand than URL dispatch, so if you're a rank beginner, it probably makes sense to use URL dispatch to map URLs to code instead of traversal.
+In that case, you can skip this chapter.

 .. index::
    single: traversal overview